By DR CHRISTOPHER NG · 02/03/2015

 - Treating infections- Antibiotic treatment may cure genital infections but the damage may be permanent.

 - Treatments for sexual dysfunction Prescription medication and counseling can improve erectile dysfunction or premature ejaculation.

 - Hormone treatments– hormonal treatment should only be used in very specific cases under direct doctor or gynaecologist supervision as this can potential harm fertility if used wrongly.

 - Surgery– Surgery is recommended when the vas deferens may be obstructed, or may be absent as in Congenital Absence of the Vas Deferens.
-In cases where no sperms are present in the ejaculate, sperms may then be recovered directly from the testicles.
+In cases where no sperms are present the ejaculate, sperms may then be recovered directly from the testicles.

 Surgery can also be used to remove varicoceles (abnormal veins) but only in selected cases.